 NATIONAL LEARN ABOUT BUTTERFLIES DAY

-Observed annually, March 14th is National Learn About Butterflies Day encourages us to look for a blur of color as butterflies begin migrating across the country.
+On March 14th, National Learn About Butterflies Day encourages us to look for a blur of color as butterflies begin migrating across the country.
 Each year the celebration brings with it an awareness of the varieties of butterflies and their importance to our survival.
 Spring and summer are just right around the corner, so it is an excellent time to take a few minutes and learn something new about butterflies and appreciate their beauty.